Fine Dining Etiquette: Mastering the Art

 To indicate that you have finished your meal, place your utensils side by side on the plate, with the handles resting at around 4 o’clock position and the tips at around 10 o’clock position.

-Tipping is customary in fine dining establishments.
-The general guideline is to tip around 15-20% of the total bill.
+Tipping is a tradition in fine dining establishments.
+The general norm is to tip around 15-20% of the total bill.
 However, be sure to check if a service charge has already been included, as it may vary depending on the restaurant’s policy.